SeisSol/SeisSol/Documentation/dynamic-rupture.rst

 Fault geometry
 ^^^^^^^^^^^^^^

-Right-handed coordinate system required.
+The right-handed coordinate system is required.
 Please, make sure to follow this convention during model/mesh generation!

 .. ~ TODO: what's the point of these arrows?